cgbystrom/node-beaconpush/README.md

 node-beaconpush
 ===============

-A fast and easy-to-use node.js client for [Beaconpush](http://beaconpush.com).
+A fast and easy-to-use node.js client for [Beaconpush](http://beaconpush.com), a cloud hosted service for browser push messaging.

 Example
 -------
+Sends a message to a connected web browser:

     // Create a new client
     var beaconpush = new Client('<your-api-key>', '<your-secret-key>');